Go to the top of this page

 Furthermore, the "Public-Private Council for the Promotion of SAF" co-sponsored by the MLIT and the Ministry of Economy, Trade and Industry, was established as a forum for the public-private sectors to work together from FY2022, with the aim of achieving the early commercialization of SAF and internationally competitive prices.

-JAL executive officers attend all meetings as committee members and promote discussions, including making proposals each time on what should be tackled.
-In addition, in order to realize the development and diffusion of domestically produced SAF, the issues of SAF production and distribution were confirmed in the discussions of the Council in April 2022, and a working group was established, which has been held 5 times in fiscal 2022, and JAL is actively participating in these discussions.
+JAL executive officers attend meetings as committee members and promote discussions, including making proposals on what should be tackled.
+In addition, in order to realize the development and diffusion of domestically produced SAF, the issues of SAF production and distribution were confirmed in the discussions of the Council in April 2022.
+Consequently, the Production and Supply Working Group and the Distribution Working Group were established, and JAL is actively participating in these initiatives.
 In 2023, in cooperation with Scheduled Airlines Association of Japan, an industry organization, JAL executive committee members expressed their opinions on the need to establish a system to ensure a stable supply of domestically produced SAF at internationally competitive prices from the standpoint of SAF users.
 As a result, government support for SAF manufacturers was secured, including CAPEX support for SAF production and supply chain development and a tax credit for domestic production in strategic sectors (tax credit based on the volume of SAF produced and sold).

 Activities at the Transport Research Institute